Elmo Alexander Plaskett

 - Debut September 8, 1962

 - Born June 27, 1938 in Frederiksted, V.I.

 - Died November 2, 1998 in Christiansted, V.I.

 Elmo Plaskett was the fourth major leaguer from the Virgin Islands.
 Elmo had a sweet natural swing but did not have good hands; his main position wound up being catcher.
 In 1962, his sixth year as a pro, he had an excellent season at Single-A Asheville.
 He won the batting title over future three-time AL batting champ Tony Oliva, .34979 to .34978.
 With 27 homers and 96 RBI to boot, he was named Player of the Year.

 That September, he came up to the 1962 Pirates at a time when the regular behind the plate was Smoky Burgess.
 He got one more cup of coffee in early 1963 with the Pirates, but thereafter remained in the minors through 1969, when he served as mentor to young Vida Blue.

 Plaskett's greatest feats came in Puerto Rican winter ball with the Ponce Leones.
 In 1960-61, with 15 homers, 45 RBI, and a .328 batting average in 64 games, he became the second of four players to win Puerto Rico's Triple Crown.
 The others: Willard Brown (twice), Wally Joyner, and Hector Villanueva.

 At home on St. Croix, Elmo then became a baseball specialist for the department of Housing, Parks, and Recreation.
 His partner was Horace Clarke.
-Two of the young men they instructed -- Jerry Browne and Midre Cummings -- went on to fairly sizeable careers in the majors.
+Two of the young men they instructed - Jerry Browne and Midre Cummings - went on to fairly sizable careers in the majors.